chontiny/C-memoryeditor/README.md

-# Anathema
+# Anathena

-Anathema Engine
+Anathena

-Anathema is a modern single player game hacking engine designed to make cheating in games easy.
+Anathena is a modern single player game hacking engine designed to make cheating in games easy.
 Within minutes, create cheats such as:

 Godmode